ABOUT THE RAIL TOURISM AWARDS

 Support the green transition in European tourism and encourage adopting more responsible travel practices.

-Inspire travellers to choose rail tourism as an eco-friendly and responsible transportation choice, effectively lowering the carbon footprint associated with travel.
+Inspire travellers to choose rail tourism as a sustainable and responsible transportation choice, both environmentally and socially.

 Promote slower travel throughout Europe, encouraging deeper exploration of local cultures and European destinations.

-Enhance the visibility of European destinations, aiming to create a unique image of Europe and raise awareness about lesser-known destinations.
+Enhance the visibility of European destinations, aiming to create a unique image of Europe and encourage travellers to explore its lesser-known locations.

 Explore case studies of past winners of the Rail Tourism Awards for inspiration!